rakhimov/scram/doc/input_file.rst

     - Report a cyclic tree.
     - Report unsupported gates and events.
     - Report missing event descriptions.
-    - Throw an error if an event is defined doubly.
+    - Throw an error if an event is being redefined.

-    - Ignore primary events that are not initialized in the tree when assigning model data.
-(Default warning)
+#.
+Warnings for potential errors:

+    - Orphan primary events.

 .. _schema: